-This was my first experience flying Space-A and our first OCONUS flight during our year of travel.
+This was my first experience flying Space-A and our first OCONUS flight during our year of travel after my husband’s retirement.
 We had been watching the Andrews flights for months to figure out the best time to try for a hop.
 There seemed to be a flight to Ramstein every Wednesday, so we made that flight our target.
 After spending the night at the lodge on Andrews, we went to the terminal first thing in the morning.

 Hurry Up and Wait

 We arrived several hours before Roll Call to mark ourselves present.
 The Space-A flying process had changed since my husband’s last experience, and we wanted to ensure we didn’t miss any steps.
 He had signed us up several weeks prior, so it didn’t really matter whether we marked ourselves present 45 minutes or 7 hours before Roll Call.

 The aircraft had 53 seats available and only about 20 Space-A passengers competing, so we all got on with no problem.
 We waited around the terminal all day, but once we boarded, the plane took off shortly thereafter, which was about 1900.
 All in all, it was a very smooth Space-A journey.

 Lesson Learned: While it’s good to arrive at the terminal in advance of Roll Call, an hour or two is usually plenty of time.

 Ramstein Air Base to Dover AFB

 After spending 3 months in Europe, we wanted to return to the Washington, DC area.
 We decided to aim for a flight to Dover AFB that had 73 tentative seats.
 The night before our flight, we stayed at the Ramstein Inn, which is across the street from the terminal.
 We could actually see our plane from the window of our room!